wmalgadey/PyTado/README.md

 if __name__ == "__main__":
     main()
 ```
 Note: for developers, you can create an `example_dev.py` file in the root of the project to test your changes.
-This will is ignored by the `.gitignore` file.
+This file will be ignored by the `.gitignore` file.

 ## Contributing